-Working capital, which consists of current assets less current liabilities, was \$122.3 million as of June 30, 2022 and December 31, 2021.
-The balance of working capital remained constant as an increase in accounts receivable and inventory was offset by an increase in accounts payable and other current liabilities.
+Working capital, which consists of current assets less current liabilities, was \$125.5 million as of September 30, 2022, compared to \$122.3 million as of December 31, 2021.
+The increase in working capital was primarily due to increases in accounts receivable and inventory, partially offset by an increase in accounts payable.